Jens-Frederik Nielsen

-Jens-Frederik Nielsen (born 22 June 1991) is a Greenlandic politician and former badminton player who has served as the Prime Minister of Greenland since 2025.
-He is the leader of the Demokraatit party, and he formerly served as the Minister of Labour and Mineral Resources during the Kielsen VII Cabinet of 2020 to 2021.
-Nielsen is the first member of the Demokraatit party to hold the office of prime minister.
+Jens-Frederik Nielsen (born 22 June 1991) is a Greenlandic politician who has served as the prime minister of Greenland since 2025.
+He is the leader of the Demokraatit party (the Democrats), and he formerly served as the Minister of Labour and Mineral Resources during the Kielsen VII Cabinet of May 2020 to February 2021.
+Nielsen is the first member of the Democrats to hold the office of prime minister.
+Before entering politics, he was a champion badminton player.

 Early life and education

-Nielsen was born and raised in Greenland.
-His father is Danish and moved to Greenland as a child.
-His hometown is Nuuk.
-He earned a degree in social science from the University of Greenland.
+Jens-Frederik Nielsen was born on 22 June 1991 and raised in Greenland.
+His Danish father moved to Greenland as a child, while his Greenlandic Inuit mother was born and raised there.
+Nielsen grew up in Nuuk.

+Nielsen has described experiencing bullying during his childhood because of his mixed background and appearance, stating that he was targeted by other pupils for "looking Danish", despite attending the Greenlandic language class and having a Greenlandic mother.
+He has also noted that socioeconomic differences – his primary school was located in a socially disadvantaged area of Nuuk, while he lived in a different district – contributed to his treatment at school.
+Nielsen has stated that these experiences influenced his political views and his advocacy for a diverse and inclusive Greenland, with equal space for all who wish to contribute to society.

+Nielsen earned a degree in social science from the University of Greenland.
+Prior to entering politics, he worked in real estate.

+Badminton

-Nielsen has been a member of the Greenland national badminton team since 2009.
-At the 2023 Island Games, Nielsen won gold in men's singles badminton.
+Nielsen became a member of the Greenland national badminton team in 2009, and won the singles and doubles championships in most years for several years.
+He also won a number of medals at the Island Games, including the gold medal in men's singles badminton in the 2023 Island Games.

 Political career

-In 2020, Nielsen was elected to succeed Niels Thomsen as chair of the Demokraatit party.
+In 2020, Nielsen was elected to succeed Niels Thomsen as chair of the Demokraatit party (the Democrats).
 He was reelected to the role in March 2024.

-In May 2020, Nielsen was named the Minister of Industry and Mineral Resources as part of the Kielsen VII Cabinet.
+In May 2020, Nielsen was named the Minister of Industry and Mineral Resources as part of the Kielsen VII Cabinet, but lost the role after he withdrew his party from the government shortly afterwards.

-During the 2025 Greenlandic general election, Nielsen received 4,850 personal votes.
-Nielsen received more votes than incumbent Prime Minister Múte Bourup Egede, who received 3,276.

 Political views

-In response to the Russian invasion of Ukraine in 2022, Nielsen urged Polar Seafood to halt its Russian operations, emphasizing the need to pressure Russia and restore peace in Europe.
+After Russian forces had begun their war of aggression against Ukraine on 24 February 2022, Nielsen urged Polar Seafood A/S to halt its Russian operations, emphasising the need to pressure Russia and restore peace in Europe.

-In March 2025, Nielsen condemned U.S. president Donald Trump's threats to invade Greenland.
-Nielsen said Trump will not "get" Greenland.
-In April 2025, a plan by the United States for undermining the territorial integrity of the Kingdom of Denmark through a campaign of foreign interference and disinformation on social media became known.

-Nielsen advocates for reducing reliance on Denmark's block grant by prioritizing business development and economic self-sufficiency in Greenland.
+Nielsen has advocated for reducing reliance on Denmark's block grant by prioritising business development and economic self-sufficiency in Greenland.

+Prime Minister of Greenland (2025–present)

+In the general election in March 2025, the Democrats more than tripled their seats, and Nielsen received 4,850 personal votes.
+Incumbent Prime Minister Múte Bourup Egede received 3,276 votes.

-On 27 August 2025, Nielsen, along with Danish prime minister Mette Frederiksen, issued an official apology on behalf of the Danish and Greenlandic governments for historic abuses against Greenlandic women, including forced contraception.
+On 27 August 2025, Nielsen, along with Danish Prime Minister Mette Frederiksen, issued an official apology on behalf of the Danish and Greenlandic governments for historic abuses against Greenlandic women, including forced contraception.